 Understanding the Primary Users of Your PIM

-Akeneo created a great video illustrating just who your primary end user is, capturing the value added by using a PIM to solve common pain points.
+Akeneo created a great video illustrating just who your primary end-user is, capturing the value added by using a PIM to solve common pain points.
 They did this with a hypothetical marketing manager, named Julia, responsible for enriching product information for a new eCommerce site.
 Your company may have a different title, role, or name for Julia, but if you have product information you have a Julia.
 Identifying their needs, pain points, and suggestions early in the design process is critical for success.
-It is nearly impossible to have a successful PIM implementation without knowing exactly who your “Julias” are.
+It is nearly impossible to have a successful PIM implementation without knowing exactly who are your “Julias."

 Gain Business Efficiencies

 The potential business efficiency gains by starting here are massive and often overlooked.
 What does your current product enrichment process look like?
 You better bring in the Julias, they’ll tell you!
 Dozens of spreadsheets shared via email?
 A single personal dropbox folder?
 Julia knows where they are and how to find them.
 Different product specifications organized by third-party required spreadsheets for Home Depot, Amazon, and Walmart?
 She has those files too.